 - Right to be forgotten (account deletion): You may ask us to either permanently delete or temporarily stop using the personal data we hold about you and to close your Tixel account.
 Please note that we will do all we can to respect your right to have your personal data deleted where there is no good reason for us to continue to process it but there may be some circumstances where we will need to retain some personal data in accordance with applicable laws.

-- Right to data portability: You can ask us to have the personal data that you've provided to us provided to you in a structured and commonly-used electronic format.
+- Right to data portability: You can ask us to have the personal data that you've provided to us provided to you in a structured, machine-readable and commonly-used electronic format.

 - Right not to be subject to decisions made solely on the basis of "automatic processing": You may object to automated decision making which produces legal effects concerning you or similarly significantly affects you.

 - Right to file a complaint with your National Data Protection Authority, if you believe that we process your personal data unlawfully.
-See here for a list of all National Data Protection Authorities in the European Union.
+See here for a list of all National Data Protection Authorities in the European Union and the UK.